zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 will tell you the way of being seen; I will tell you about being The extinction of seeing is the extinction of [I will tell] in life.
 Or, [in the life as] "directly visible, instant, inviting you to meet, guiding, and wise men should experience it by themselves."
-This is also [I will tell] in the life. 』For being alive.
+This is also [I will tell] in the life.
+"For being alive.
 "Not anecdotal", not anecdotal, not from rumors, not from inheritance, not from Scripture, not from logical inference, not from reasoning, not because of theoretical reflection, not because of an opinion received after